cunkin375/SASE_Hackathon/README.md

 `There's a lot of avenues open for the application.
 We can definitely polish out the front end and improive user experience.
 The database can also be expanded to fit more job listing information.`

-`After finalizing these two parameteres, we can work on `

 <!--
 Show your vision for the future!